Autonomy

 Chart does not load?
 Click here to reload

-07. Foreign resident population and countries of origin
+07. Foreign resident population

 The foreign resident population includes persons who do not have the nationality of the country in which they live.
 Thus, the figures show the number of those people living in South Tyrol who do not have Italian or foreign citizenship per 100 inhabitants.
 The citizenship provides information on the country of origin.